linuxnoodle/goo-engine-linux-wrapper/README.md

 - Building GooEngine using `make`.

 It honestly wasn't that bad.
 The problems started when I started trying to automate the build using some scripts.
 I tried seeing if I could just ignore the `robots.txt` and download the libs through HTTP, with it somehow being even slower than just waiting out the timeout for SVN.
 I tried just making my own git diffs and using them here, but it was such a tedious process that I just made it modular and slammed the stuff in `diff_ref/`.
 After all that garbage, I just asked Gemini to make me an installation and AppImage generation script.

+I also made another git repo just to hold the current version of the libraries, because the repo blender has [here](https://projects.blender.org/blender/lib-linux_x64.git) doesn't really want to plug and play, and I've already spent too long doing this.

 ## Current Patches
 - `nanovdb/util/GridBuilder.h`: Fixes a template compilation error (isActive -> mValueMask.isOn).